-It’s likely that plants’ potential to boost output is connected to their ability to reduce stress, increase happiness levels, and our innate affinity with nature.
+It's thought that plants’ potential to boost output is connected to their ability to reduce stress, increase happiness levels, and our innate affinity with nature.
 Research also suggests that environmental changes effected by plants make for a conducive work-space and can enhance our cognition.
-We explain these theories in more detail, below.
+We explain these theories in more detail below.

 The term 'biophilia' describes humans' attraction to the colours, shapes and sounds of organic life.
 Humans are hardwired to respond positively to signifiers of nature, and relax in its presence.